floweredscarf/su25/projects/byow/index.md

 **Beware: you cannot submit any part of Project 3 late without extenuating circumstances**.
 This is because we are at the end of the semester.
 We do not have the same extension policy as previous assignments, so get started early.

-Since you need to be manually checked off for the "Ambition" part, we made a division between "Interactivity" and "Ambition & Demos".
-In your Gradescope submission for 3B, your code should also have "Ambition" features because we will be asking for your Gradescope submission ID from 3B in the 3C Form.
+In your Gradescope submission for Phase II, your code should also have "Ambition" features.
+We will be asking for your Gradescope submission ID from Phase II in the Pre-Checkoff form.

 Now on to the assignment spec!